Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 Thus, the template `Match_xml` contains 4 parameters of type Boolean, Text, XmlPath_Element and XmlPath_Property.

 ## Variant Header
-To start the definition of a new variant, we create json file with the following structure:
+To start the definition of a new variant, we create a json file with the following structure:
 ```json
 {
     "template": "<templateId>",